Outlook 2010 IMAP Notification Alert

 manage rules and alerts

-You will reach Rules and Alerts dialog, click New Rule to apply rules on specific actions.
+You will reach Rules and Alerts dialog.
+Now, click New Rule to apply rules for specific actions.

 Rules and Alerts

-In Rules Wizard, we will start off with creating blank rule, click apply rule on messages i receive and hit Next.
+In Rules Wizard, we will start with creating a blank rule.
+Just click apply rule on messages i receive and hit Next.

 rules wizard 1

-In this step, we need to select an account, so enable through the specified account button.
+In this step, we need to select an account, so enable through the specified account option.
 Under Step 2 click specified account.

 specified account 1